xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

 ### 1.2 Kubernetes

-Kubernetes is a system to automate deployment of containerized applications.
+Kubernetes is a system to automate the deployment of containerized applications.
 In the context of spark, it means spark executors will run as containers.
 The spark driver also can be run in kubernetes as a container, this is the so-called `cluster` mode available for spark-submit command.

-There are many solutions to get a kubernetes instance running, either single local node for testing, or full production set-up on premises or cloud-based: [https://kubernetes.io/docs/setup/pick-right-solution/]()
+There are many solutions to get a kubernetes instance running, either single local node for testing, or full production set-up on premises or cloud-based, see: [https://kubernetes.io/docs/setup/pick-right-solution/]()

-We are showing an example on Google Kubernetes Engine so we have a real  multinode cluster without the burden of installation.
+We will work on Google Kubernetes Engine so we have a real multinode cluster without the burden of installation.
 Alternativelly, Minikube is the popular way to get started with kubernetes in single local node.

 From a user perspective, kubernetes is used with the `kubectl` command. `kubectl` must connect to a kubernetes master node to request execution of commands.
 The scope here is to get kubectl, and configure it to connect to the (gcloud) kubernetes cluster.
 Spark is dealing for us with the use of kubectl to deploy the spark-executor/driver containers.

 ### 1.3 gcloud

 Google cloud is an extensive suite of services, from infrastructure to AI, storage, or application deployment.
-Major cloud services vendors like Amazon and Azure provide equivalent servcices and could be substitued for your needs.
+Major cloud services vendors like Amazon and Azure provide equivalent services and could be substitued for your needs.

 In this blog, we use specifically the *Kubernetes Engine* and the *Container Registry*.